Joint User Association and Resource Allocation for Adaptive Semantic Communication in 5G and Beyond Networks: System Model and Problem Formulation

-The spectrum bandwidth of each BS is equally divided into resource blocks (RBs) with bandwidth $W$ and the number of available RBs at BS $m$ is $K_m$.
-Let $z^m_n\in \{0,1,\dots,K_m\}$ be the number of BS $m$'s RBs allocated to WD $n$.
-As in \cite{kim2011distributed, athanasiou2014optimizing, saad2014college, han2015traffic}, we assume the inter-BS interference is randomized and/or mitigated by various coordination techniques so the total interference seen by each BS can be regarded as static.
-According to the Shannon capacity formula, the transmission rate from WD $n$ to BS $m$ can be expressed as:
+On the communication side, we assume that the available spectrum at each SBS is equally divided into resource blocks (RBs) with a fixed bandwidth $W$.
+The total number of RBs available at SBS $m$ is denoted by $K_m$.
+Let $z^m_n\in \{0,1,\dots,K_m\}$ represent the number of SBS $m$'s RBs allocated to WD $n$.
+In addition, the uplink interference at the SBS is typically the superposition of a large number of signals from spatially distributed users.
+Due to high user density and effective interference mitigation techniques (e.g., SIC, ZF, MMSE), the impact of any single user's transmit power on the total interference is often negligible.
+Therefore, it is reasonable to regard the uplink interference from other cells as static \cite{kim2011distributed, saad2014college, analytical2016, learning2015}.
+Under this assumption, the achievable transmission rate from WD $n$ to SBS $m$ is given by the Shannon capacity formula:

-where $P_n$ is the transmission power of WD $n$, $h^m_n$ is the channel gain between WD $n$ and BS $m$, $\sigma^2$ is the noise power at BS $m$, and $I_m$ is the average interference seen by BS $m$.
-Clearly, for each BS $m$, the number of totally allocated RBs cannot exceed $K_m$, so we have
+where $P_n$ is the transmission power of WD $n$, $h^m_n$ denotes the channel gain between WD $n$ and SBS $m$, $\sigma^2$ is the noise power at SBS $m$, and $I_m$ represents the average interference experienced by SBS $m$.
+To ensure resource feasibility, the total number of RBs allocated by each SBS must not exceed its capacity: